Rakshya19/BattleShip/README.md

 ## PlaceShipInBoard

 While placing ship to board we must pass shipType,shipOrientation which is either Horizontal or vertical, and starting which row column we want to place the ship.
-Data is saved on shipPlacement.json
+Data is saved on shipPlacement.json. we can only create the 5 ships one each but we can place as many number of ships we want on the board as long as they are not occupied.

 LocalUrl: https://localhost:44398/swagger/index.html#/Ship/Ship_PlaceShipInBoard